 Not only do they produce delicious and award winning wines, they even help make a difference in nurses lives!
 For every purchase of their “Off Duty” semi-sweet wine, the winery donates $3 to helping nurses pay for their continuing education!
 Cheers to that!

 Looking for a fun time out with your friends and loved ones?
-Remember when I mentioned this place has something for everyone…Hidden Lake is always keeping their schedule FULL of fun events like Murder Mystery Dinner Theaters, Cooking Classes and their own yearly “Winestock” Music & Wine festival!
+Remember when I mentioned this place has something for everyone…Hidden Lake is always keeping their schedule FULL of fun events like Pin-Up Competitions, Murder Mystery Dinner Theaters, Cooking Classes and their own yearly “Winestock” Music & Wine festival!